Theory of H_p-spaces for continuous filtrations in von Neumann algebras: Davis and Burkholder-Rosenthal inequalities

-As for the Burkholder-Gundy inequalities in Section \ref{sectBG}, we will need a Randrianantoanina's result to apply duality in the continuous setting.
+As for the Burkholder-Gundy inequalities in Section \ref{sectBG}, we will need a result due to Randrianantoanina to apply duality in the continuous setting.
 In \cite{ran-cond}, Randrianantoanina proves the following Burkholder-Rosenthal decomposition at the $L_2$-level, with simultaneous control of norms.

 \begin{theorem} Let $1<p<2$ and $x\in L_2(\M)$.
 Then there exist $a,b,c \in L_2(\M)$ such that \begin{enumerate} \item[(i)] $x=a+b+c$, \item[(ii)]$ \|a\|_{h_p^d}+\|b\|_{h_p^c}+\|c\|_{h_p^r} \leq C(p) \|x\|_p $, \item[(iii)] $\max\{\|a\|_2,\|b\|_2,\|c\|_2\} \leq f(p,\|x\|_p,\|x\|_2)$. \end{enumerate} Here $C(p)\leq C(p-1)^{-1}$ as $p\to 1$. \end{theorem}